Anuj Singh Oracle DBA

 1. If you are using a Data Guard Physical Standby database, you must install this patch on both the primary database and the physical standby database, as described by My Oracle Support document KB147888 How To Apply DBRU in a Data Guard Physical Standby Configuration (Non Standby-First Installable).

-3. If this is not a RAC environment, shut down all instances and listeners associated with the Oracle home that you are updating.
+2. Shut down all instances and listeners associated with the Oracle home that you are updating.
 For more information, see Oracle Database Administrator's Guide.

 StepCommand